-Cron jobs are relatively easy to configure, but there are a few steps and we're going to walk you through the process in this article.
-We'll also show you where to look if you ever need to troubleshoot a problem with your cron job, just in case your scheduled emails aren't getting delivered on time.
+Cron jobs are relatively easy to configure, but there are a few steps, and we’ll walk you through the process in this article.
+We’ll also show you where to look if you need to troubleshoot a problem with your cron job, just in case your scheduled emails aren’t delivered on time.

 If this is your first visit here, you may want to read my FluentCRM Review.
 There are also several other articles and videos for FluentCRM on this site and my YouTube channel.

 A cron job is merely a time-based scheduler.
 It’s a clock that triggers some action to happen at the determined time.
 You can set a cron job to occur by the minute or hour, or many other time intervals.

 For FluentCRM, use a cron job as short as a minute.
 Some hosts may not allow you to schedule a cron job that runs so frequently.
 You can either accept their limitations for an internal cron job or you can use an external service, which you’ll see below.

 Follow the steps below to create a cron job for FluentCRM.
 You can also refer to the official documentation to Replace WordPress Cron with a Real Cron Job.